 If you heard that carrots could help you get perfect version, know that it was about the vitamin A in them.
 While this vitamin cannot give you super vision, it’s an important one to keep eye health and help you adjust in dim conditions.

 Vitamin A is the generic name used for a group of fat-soluble compounds that include two main forms: carotenoids, found in plant and plant-based foods; and pre-formed vitamin A (or retinol), mainly found in animal products.

-Carotenoids are pigments responsible for plant’s red, yellow and orange colours, which our bodies can absorb and convert to vitamin A. One of the most well-known and abundant carotenoids is beta-carotene.
+Carotenoids are pigments responsible for plant’s red, yellow and orange colours, which our bodies can absorb and convert to vitamin A. One of the most well-known and abundant carotenoids in nature is beta-carotene.
 There are also other types of carotenoids in foods, such as lycopene, lutein and zeaxanthin, which are not converted to vitamin A in our bodies but have other health benefits.